SimonZapanta/SimonZapanta/README.md

-•Knowledge in Programming
+•👋 Hi, I'm @SimonZapanta
-• HTML / CSS / JavaScript
+•👀 Iminterested in Programming
-•Python
+•🌱Im currently learning Python / HTML / CSS / JavaScript •💞Im looking to collaborate on...
-• Creating my own portfolio
+•📫 How to reach me...